YagaoDirac/Stopped-Updating--Repository-Shooting-Game-Template-on-UE4/README.md

+An undone BFL.
+I am going to write some function to generate some special shapes.
+I don't know what it is good at.
+Maybe useless.
+2017-04-12

 It's 8 days.
 Just now I corrected all the compile problem and the whole project is able to run again.
 But the behavior of bullets is changed and not has get to a new node yet.
 If you run the project, only a pawn and a background moving like something make directly by win32 api.
 Next time I update this project is going to be a long time from now, 'cause I'm trying dnd recently.
 I think it's always benefitting me.
 The time spent on it will worth.
 2017-04-08